Jessica Seinfeld

-Jessica Seinfeld (/ˈsaɪnfɛld/; SYNE-feld, born Nina Danielle Sklar; September 12, 1971) is an American author.
+Jessica Seinfeld (/ˈsaɪnfɛld/; SYNE-feld, born Nina Danielle Sklar; September 12, 1971) is an American author and wife of comedian Jerry Seinfeld.
 She has released five cookbooks about preparing food for families, and is the founder of the GOOD+ Foundation (formerly Baby Buggy), a New York City-based charitable organization that provides essential items for families in need throughout New York City.
-She is married to comedian Jerry Seinfeld.

 Early life

-Jessica Nina Sklar was born in Oyster Bay, New York, the middle child of three daughters, and grew up in a middle-class household in Burlington, Vermont.
-Her mother was a Victims Service Advocate for more than fifty years and an attendance officer at Hunt Middle School, while her father was a computer software engineer.
+Nina Sklar was born in Oyster Bay, New York, the middle child of three daughters, and grew up in a middle-class Jewish household in Burlington, Vermont.
+Her mother was a Victims Service Advocate for more than 50 years and an attendance officer at Hunt Middle School, while her father was a computer software engineer.

 Career

-After graduating from the University of Vermont, Seinfeld worked in public relations for Golden Books Entertainment and Tommy Hilfiger.
+After graduating from the University of Vermont, Sklar worked in public relations for Golden Books Entertainment and Tommy Hilfiger.